districtr/districtr/docs/06charts/evaluationplugin.md

 that calculate population or partisanship across drawn districts.
 Controls for displaying contiguity is also found here.

-Began as part of plugins pack, April 23, 2019 by [@maxhully].
-Maintained by [@mapmeld] since March, 2020, who added contiguity check in March and Age Table in April. [@jenni-niels] adds [VRA] functionality in the Spring of 2021 and both maintain with help from [@jdeschler] ever since.
+Originally part of a plugins pack on April 23, 2019 by [@maxhully], it has been maintained by [@mapmeld] since March, 2020, who added contiguity check in March and Age Table in April.

+[@jenni-niels] adds [VRA] functionality in the Spring of 2021.
+The both mentioned above maintain this with recent help from [@jdeschler].

 <img src="../pics/evaluationplugin.png" width=75%>